 of Atglen, Chester County; J.F.
 Shea Construction Inc. of Mount Pleasant, Westmoreland County; Larson Design Group of Williamsport, Lycoming County; Swank Construction Co. of New Kensington, Westmoreland County; and TRC Engineers, Inc. of Export, Westmoreland County.

 The P3 will free up dollars immediately and over the long haul for additional traditional projects.
 This will help local contractors.

 Does PennDOT plan on diverting funds from its annual program and standard procurement opportunities to this P3?

-The goal of this P3 is to expedite replacement of the state’s more than 4,000 structurally deficient bridges – not to sacrifice PennDOT's on-going program to maintain and rebuild our highways and bridges.
+The goal of this P3 is to expedite replacement of the state’s more than 4,000 bridges in poor condition – not to sacrifice PennDOT's on-going program to maintain and rebuild our highways and bridges.

 While the funding for this initiative will come from PennDOT’s current and future revenue streams, the total investment is not likely to exceed 5% of their annual investment in road and bridge projects.
 The savings that PennDOT will create as a result of this P3 will be reinvested in their annual program, creating more opportunities for Pennsylvania-based businesses and Pennsylvania workers.

 Does PennDOT plan on utilizing the P3 for all future bridge projects?